The Succulent Plant Page goes to Families of Succulent Plants goes to

 Syn.
 Cheiridopsis cigarettifera Berger 1910

-This plant forms a cluster of elongated angular leaves with pointed tips.
+This succulent plant forms a cluster of elongated angular leaves with pointed tips.
 The scented flowers are yellow.

 Native to Namaqualand and Northern parts of the Western Cape Province, South Africa.